South Dakota's Electoral Leaders Advocate for Proposed National Garden of Heroes in the Black Hills

 Darren Thompson

-Although the bill asks for $40,000,000 to be appropriated to carry out all three Executive Orders establishing the support for the National Garden of Heroes, a location for such the garden is not mentioned in the bill.
-Both South Dakota Governor Larry Rhoden and U.S. Representative Dusty Johnson sent letters to President Donald Trump proposing the Black Hills to be the site of the National Garden of Heroes.
+Although the bill asks for $40,000,000 to be appropriated to carry out three executive orders establishing the support for the National Garden of Heroes, a location for the garden is not mentioned in the bill’s text.
+Both S.D.
+Gov. Larry Rhoden and U.S. Rep. Dusty Johnson sent letters to President Donald Trump proposing the Black Hills as the site of the National Garden of Heroes.

-Trump would later sign another executive order in 2021 in the final days of his administration that established funding for building and maintaining the garden, and included a list of 244 additional names including the initial 31 name.
+Trump would later sign another executive order in 2021, in the final days of his administration, that established funding for building and maintaining the garden, and included a list of 244 additional names.
 Trump's executive orders were later revoked by former President Biden on May 14, 2021.

-In his letter to President Trump, U.S. Rep Johnson reminded him of his comments at Mount Rushmore on July 3.
+In his letter to Trump, Rep. Johnson reminded the president of his comments at Mount Rushmore on July 3.
 “South Dakota was honored to be the place where you, Mr. President, announced the executive order to establish the National Garden of American Heroes in a speech at Mount Rushmore prior to Independence Day fireworks in 2020,” he wrote on Feb.
 25, 2025.

 The list of Indigenous leaders who would receive a statue include Hunkpapa Lakota Chief Sitting Bull, Akimel O’odham U.S. Army veteran Ira Hayes, former U.S. Senator Daniel Inouye, Nez Perce Chief Joseph, Shoshone interpreter and guide Sacagawea, Osage dancer Maria Tallchief (America's first major prima ballerina), Mohawk Saint Kateri Tekakwitha, and Sac and Fox Olympian Jim Thorpe.

-The list of those to have a statue in the garden also includes Christopher Columbus, whose statues elsewhere were targeted and toppled after the death of George Floyd in May 2020.
+The list of those slated to receive a statue in the garden also includes Christopher Columbus, whose statues elsewhere were targeted and toppled after the death of George Floyd in May 2020.

-Forcia, Bad River Ojibwe, was charged and prosecuted for felony criminal damage to property for the toppling of Christopher Columbus’s statue at the Minnesota Capitol Grounds on June 11, 2020.
-He later pleaded guilty to the crime to a deferred prosecution, in lieu of the state prosecuting others who were at the scene, and had his case dismissed after a year of supervision.
+Forcia was charged and prosecuted for felony criminal damage to property for the toppling of Christopher Columbus’s statue at the Minnesota Capitol Grounds on June 11, 2020.
+He later pleaded guilty to a deferred prosecution of the crime, in lieu of the state prosecuting others who were at the scene.
+His case was dismissed after a year of supervision.

 This year marks 45 years since the Supreme Court of the United States ruled in favor of the Great Sioux Nation in United States v.
 Sioux Nation of Indians.
-Supreme Court Justice Blackmun wrote the decision, and determined that the Sioux Nation had a right to pursue a claim that their lands in the Black Hills were taken illegally from them, and they are owed just compensation for those lands.
-The court awarded the Sioux Nation with interest the value of land when it was taken from them, in 1877, which was valued at least $17.5 million.
-The Sioux Nation declined the award and it sits in an account managed by the Dept. of Interior and is valued at more than $1 billion today.
+Supreme Court Justice Harry Blackmun wrote the decision.
+He determined that the Sioux Nation had a right to pursue a claim that their lands in the Black Hills were taken illegally from them and they are owed just compensation for those lands.
+The court awarded the Sioux Nation with interest the value of land when it was taken from them, in 1877, then judged to be worth at least $17.5 million.
+The Sioux Nation declined the award, which sits in an account managed by the Dept. of Interior.
+It is now valued at more than $1 billion.

 “If Trump were to return federal lands in the Black Hills to the Sioux Nation, it’s conceivable that significant Sioux Nation leaders would support adding his image and face to the Mount Rushmore National Monument,” said Iron Eyes.